saezlab/CellNOptR/2_usage.md

 * Finally, we will use CNORfeeder to infer the missing link based on the data.
 An optimisation will show that the CNORfeeder found the missing link.

-This example is based on the PKN and True model available in http://iopscience.iop.org/1478-3975/9/4/045003
+This example is based on the PKN and True model available [here] (http://iopscience.iop.org/1478-3975/9/4/045003)

 Here is the code to generate the image corresponding to the True model: